Stable approximation of Helmholtz solutions in the disk by evanescent plane waves: A concrete evanescent plane wave approximation set

 for some \(P\) large enough.
 It is immediate that the sequence of projections \(\{u_{P}\}_{P\in\mathbb{N}}\) converges to \(u\) in \(\mathcal{B}\).
 In particular, we can define for any \(\eta > 0\)

 Unfortunately, it is not possible to compute such a \(P^{*}\) in most practical configurations.
 It may be possible though to give estimates on \(P^{*}\), based on some regularity assumption on \(u\) and the decay of its coefficients in its modal expansion.
 For instance, it might be physically realistic to assume that all coefficients of the propagative modes \(|p| \leq \kappa\) are \(\mathcal{O}(1)\) and the coefficients associated to the subsequent evanescent modes \(|p| \geq \kappa\) decay in modulus with a given algebraic or exponential rate.
-Yet, there always exists a regular solution with an \(\mathcal{O}(1)\) coefficient corresponding to an arbitrarily large mode number \(|p|\).

 \paragraph{Truncation in the Herglotz density space.}

 Similarly, for any \(P \in \mathbb{N}\), we define